tavareshugo/r-intro-tidyverse-gapminder/_episodes/06-grouped_operations_dplyr.md

 >
 > Often it's useful to standardise your variables, so that they are on a scale that
 > can be interpreted and/or compared more easily.
-> Here are some commonly used metrics:
+> Here are some common ways to standardise data:
 >
 > - Percentage (or fraction).
 This has no units.
 > - Mean-centering (each value minus the mean of the group).
 This has the same units